 In opposition to the original exercise, mine can work across the physical distance using Skype, Zoom, or other similar technologies.
-By the way, the original exercise is very suitable for the development of assertive communication.
+By the way, the original exercise is very suitable for developing assertive communication.

-My self-expression and listening exercise, as I structured it based on the “wheel of consent”, has 4 stages that I like to think I managed to sketch in the diagrams below.
-Please excuse my terrible drawing skills, my designer has left me :(.
+As I structured it based on the “wheel of consent”, my self-expression and listening exercise has 4 stages that I like to think I managed to sketch in the diagrams below.
+Please excuse my terrible drawing skills; my designer has left me :(.

 (text continues after diagrams)

-Each of the stages can be practiced between 5-10 minutes, each followed by a brief discussion about how it was for each of the 2 participants in the exercise.
+Each stage can be practiced between 5-10 minutes, followed by a brief discussion about how it was for each of the 2 participants in the exercise.

 The steps on which listening can be practiced can be broken down into 10 (steps 6-7 are linked in my vision, and the last one is summarization even if not counted), based on the article “10 Steps To Effective Listening“, by Dianne Schilling (Nov 9, 2012), which provides part of the structure for the practice.

 I live in Italy, in the UTC+2 time zone.
-I am available through Skype or Zoom, upon scheduled appointment.
+I am available through Skype or Zoom upon a scheduled appointment.